 Step 2: Show Landlords You’ve Got What They Want

 This is just like applying for a job.
 You can use a letter or a resume to describe the things you have to offer.
 Either way, writing these things down helps you get your thoughts together, organize them, and then present them in a professional way.
 They can be especially helpful if you feel a little nervous when it comes to telling folks about all your finer qualities.
 When they’re on paper, it’s almost as if someone else is blowing your horn instead of just you.
 As you write, keep in mind the list of the things that your landlord is looking for.
-You can even use some of the words and phrases from the paragraph above to describe yourself:
+You can even use some of the words and phrases from the paragraph above to describe yourself.
+Here’s an example: